alibaba/innodb-java-reader/README.md

                                          ll,range-query-by-pk,gen-lsn-heat
                                          map,gen-filling-rate-heatmap,get-
                                          all-index-page-filling-rate
- -h,--help                               usage
- -i,--ibd-file-path <arg>                mandatory. innodb file path with
+ -delimiter,--delimiter <arg>            field delimiter, default is tab -h,--help                               usage -i,--ibd-file-path <arg>                mandatory. innodb file path with
                                          suffix of .ibd
+ -iomode,--output-io-mode <arg>          output io mode, valid mode are:
+                                         buffer,mmap,direct
  -json,--json-style                      set to true if you would like to
                                          show page info in json format
                                          style
  -jsonpretty,--json-pretty-style         set to true if you would like to
                                          show page info in json pretty
                                          format style
+ -o,--output <arg>                       save result to file instead of
+                                         console, the argument is the file
+                                         path
  -s,--create-table-sql-file-path <arg>   create table sql file path by
                                          running SHOW CREATE TABLE
                                          <table_name>
+ -showheader,--show-header               set to true if you want to show
+                                         table header when dumping table
 ````

 You can customize log4j configuration by adding `-Dlog4j.configuration=file:/path/log4j.properties` in command.